n27051538/solaris_exporter/README.md

             pip-3.7 install prometheus_client
     # Install Python 3.7 module psutil
     # Also you could get psutil for Python 3.7 via 'pkg install library/python/psutil-37',
-    # but its old version '5.6.7' not adapted for Sol11.4.41 changes, it fails at 'swap -l' output.
+    # but its old version '5.6.7' not adapted for Sol11.4.41 changes, fails at 'swap -l' output, have network dev inaccuracy.
     # The best way is to install actual version of psutil (tested on '5.9.0')
         pkg install pkg:/developer/gcc/gcc-c-9
         ln -s /usr/bin/gcc /usr/bin/cc